d-protsenko/tutorials/quickstart/how_to_start.md

     }

     /**
-     * Add the new item to the list.
+     * Adds the new item to the list.
      * @param wrapper the wrapper where to get the name of the new item
      * @throws ItemsActorException if something goes wrong */